Nahum: Life

 Little is known about Nahum's personal history.
-His name means "comfort", and is derived from the same root as the Hebrew verb meaning "to comfort".
-He came from the town of Alqosh (Nahum 1:1), which scholars have attempted to identify with several cities, including the modern Alqosh in northern Iraq and Capernaum of northern Galilee.
+His name means 'comfort', and is derived from the same root as the Hebrew verb meaning 'to comfort'.
+He may have come from the town of Alqosh in northern Mesopotamia (Nahum 1:1), however some scholars also attempted to connect 'Elkoshite' to Capernaum of northern Galilee.
 He was a very nationalistic Hebrew, however, and lived amongst the Elkoshites in peace.
 Nahum, called "the Elkoshite", is the seventh in order of the minor prophets.
-According to Jerome, Nahum's Elkosh was a little town in Galilee.
+According to St. Jerome, Nahum's Elkosh was a little town in Galilee.
 This identification could explain how the famous New Testament city of Capernaum got its name.

-Scholars with a preference for Hebrew manuscripts place Nahum's prophecy after the Assyrian king Ashurbanipal's Sack of Thebes in 663 B.C.
-This view is the current majority opinion because the city of Thebes is referred to in the past tense in the Masoretic Text of Nahum 3:8-10.
+Scholars with a preference for Hebrew manuscripts place Nahum's prophecy after the Assyrian king Ashurbanipal's Sack of Thebes in 663 BC.
+This view is the current majority opinion because the city of Thebes is referred to in the past tense in the Masoretic Text of Nahum 3:8–10.
 However, both the Septuagint and Vulgate refer to the city in the present tense, and the former opinion held by scholars was that Nahum lived about a century earlier, before both the captivity of the ten lost tribes and the Sack of Thebes.
 The first-century Jewish historian Flavius Josephus places Nahum's life during the reign of Jotham.
-This view was also held by the Catholic scholar Thomas Worthington in his notes for the original Douay-Rheims Bible, writing: "Nahum prophesied about 50 years after Jonah ...
+This view was also held by the Catholic scholar Thomas Worthington in his notes for the original Douay-Rheims Bible, writing: "Nahum prophesied about 50 years after Jonah [...]
 135 before the destruction of Niniveh."
 In this view, rather than Ashurbanipal, Nahum's prophecy would have been directed at Tiglath-Pileser III, who revitalized the Neo-Assyrian Empire into a world power again and conquered most of the Levant, defeating and subjugating previously influential kingdoms, including Aram-Damascus.
 Tiglath-Pileser was contemporary with the reign of Jotham.